 The daily Tak Bat or morning alms round, is one of the most practised and visible ceremonies of Buddhism in Luang Prabang.
 During the daily ceremony, thousands of monks and novices walk through the streets in the early morning accepting offerings of food from villagers and believers; the ritual has cemented the symbiotic relationship between the monks and the local community.
 It has become one of the most vivid images of Laos.

 Originally the local community, in an effort to minimise the disruption to the ceremony, started distributing a multilingual poster and pamphlet outlining the importance of the occasion and the behaviour to be observed.
-The Buddhist Heritage Project, with the support of Department of Information, Culture & Tourism of the Luang Prabang province, decided to refresh and update both the poster and leaflet retaining the multilingual format.
-A new awareness campaign was launched to remind visitors to the local area that the Tak Bat ceremony is an important relationship between the monasteries and the local lay people and its dignity should be observed.
+The Buddhist Heritage Project, with the support of Department of Information, Culture & Tourism of the Luang Prabang province, updated both the poster and leaflet retaining the multilingual format.
+A new awareness campaign was launched to remind visitors to the local area that the Tak Bat ceremony is an important relationship between the monasteries and the local lay people.

-The Foundation agreed to a support this awareness campaign with two grants to print and disseminate 60,000 copies of the educational material to hotels, tourist information bureaus, currency exchanges and at the airport to catch arriving visitors.
+The Foundation supported the awareness campaign with two grants to print and disseminate 60,000 copies of the educational material to hotels, tourist information bureaus, currency exchanges and at the airport to catch arriving visitors.